ARE YOU HITTING A ROAD BLOCK WITH LOSING WEIGHT?

 Semaglutide & Tirzepatide: For the injections we have partnered with Axtell Rite Value Pharmacy in Whitesborro, Tx and Strive Pharmacy in Boerne, Tx.
 Your medication will last anywhere between 4 – 6 weeks depending on your dose.

 Financials: Please contact our office for current rates.
-Call 903.572.5882.
-Ask for Clayton.
+Call 903.708.2533 Ask for Clay.

 Payment is self pay.
 We do not accept insurance.
+We accept all credit cards, HSA/FSA, cash, and check.

 Helpful steps to a sucessful weight loss journey